JMPerez/jmperez.github.com/source/_posts/2018/2018-04-06-high-performance-lazy-loading.md

 {% resp_image v1522995652/observer/fold.png "Don't lazy load above the fold" %}

 Where to set the fold?
 This is tricky, and it will depend on the user's device, which varies greatly, and your layout.

 - **Lazy load a bit earlier than when it's needed**.
 You want to avoid showing void areas to the user.
 For this, you can load an asset that is needed when it's closed enough to the visible area.
 For instance, a user scrolls down and if the image to load is, let's say, 100px below the bottom of the viewport, start requesting it.

 {% resp_image v1522995652/observer/preloading.png "Lazy load a bit earlier than when it's needed" %}

 - <p>**Invisible content in some scenarios**.
-You need to take into account that lazy-loaded content want be shown in some situations:</p>
+You need to take into account that lazy-loaded content won't be shown in some situations:</p>
    - If the lazy-loaded content hasn't been loaded it won't show up when printing the page.
    - The same can happen when the page is shown in RSS readers that might not execute the Javascript needed to load the content.
    - When it comes to SEO, you might have issues indexing lazy-loaded content on Google.
 At the time of writing this article, Googlebot supports IntersectionObserver and it invokes its callback with changes in the viewport above the fold.
 However, **it won't trigger the callback for content below the fold**.
 Thus, **that content won't be seen nor indexed by Google**.
      If you content is important you can, for instance, render the text and lazy-load components like images and other widgets (eg maps).

   Here I'm rendering [a test page](https://jmperezperez.com/lazy-load/89b6f20e1d79e9fb902242ab84217b12.html) (you can see the source [here](https://github.com/JMPerez/lazy-load/blob/master/text-above-fold.js)) using Google Webmaster Tools' "Fetch as Google".
 Googlebot renders the content in the box shown within the viewport, but not the content below it.

   <div class="videoWrapper">
     <iframe width="1764" height="1080" src="https://www.youtube.com/embed/YEWaufLXX_Q" frameborder="0" allowfullscreen></iframe>